jfasch/jfasch-home/trainings/material/soup/cxx11/050-multithreading/010-introduction/topic.rst

 * A project that was designed without threads in mind is useless with threads
 * Multithreading has to be planned *from the beginning*
-* Creation of a new thread must be justified to God
+* Creation of a new thread must be justified before God

 *That being said ...*